-Visit us on 19 and 20 October from 9.30am to 6.00pm at the Pasinger Paseo at the Pasing Arcaden, assess your risk for cardiovascular disease and osteoporosis, and receive information about these diseases.
+Visit us on 15 and 16 November from 9.30am till 6.00pm at the Isaforum, assess your risk for cardiovascular disease and osteoporosis, and receive information about these diseases.

 During the 20-minute health check with our specialized staff, we will assess your risk for both cardiovascular disease and osteoporosis using appropriate testing methods.
 You will have the opportunity to discuss your personal test results with medical specialists on site, as well as talk to patient organizations and other health partners and learn how the two diseases are linked.
 Register now and be part of a health project taking place in six European cities that is designed to enable the early detection and prevention of these common diseases.